PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/slim_int8_mkldnn_post_training_quantization.md

 Notes:

 * The above commands will cost maybe several hours in the prediction stage (include int8 prediction and fp32 prediction) since there have 50000 pictures need to be predicted in `int8_full_val.bin`

-To download and verify all the 7 models, you need to set `MODEL_NAME` to one of the following values in command line:

-MODEL_NAME = GoogleNet, mobilenetv1, mobilenet_v2, Res101, resnet50, VGG16, VGG19